agentic-layer/ai-gateway-litellm-operator/README.md

-# AI Gateway Litellm
+# AI Gateway LiteLLM

-"AI Gateway Litellm" is a Kubernetes operator that creates and manages [Litellm](https://www.litellm.ai/) deployments.
+"AI Gateway LiteLLM" is a Kubernetes operator that creates and manages [LiteLLM](https://www.litellm.ai/) deployments.
 This operator serves as one possible implementation of an "AI Gateway" operator.
 It defines a generic `ModelRouter` custom resource.

 The operator is based on the [Operator SDK](https://sdk.operatorframework.io/) framework.